helia-ghahraman/SOP-Creator/README.md

 ## Overview

-This project is aiming to create Statements of Purpose (SOPs) for universities using a dataset of universities.
+This project aims to create Statements of Purpose (SOPs) for universities using a dataset of universities.
 The primary objectives of the project include data cleaning, keyword extraction, and generating SOPs utilizing OpenAI's GPT-3 with the assistance of an OpenAI API key.

 ## Project Description

-The University SOP Generator project encompasses the following key components:
+The **University SOP Generator** project encompasses the following key components:

-1. Data Cleaning: The initial dataset of universities requires cleaning to ensure data quality and consistency.
+1. **Data Cleaning:** The initial dataset of universities requires cleaning to ensure data quality and consistency.

-2. Keyword Extraction: Extract relevant keywords from the dataset to be used in the SOPs.
+2. **Keyword Extraction:** Extract relevant keywords from the dataset to be used in the SOPs.

-3. SOP Generation: Utilize OpenAI's GPT-3 and an OpenAI API key to generate Statements of Purpose for universities based on the extracted keywords.
+3. **SOP Generation:** Utilize OpenAI's GPT-3 and an OpenAI API key to generate Statements of Purpose for universities based on the extracted keywords.

-4. Website Crawling (Unused): Although the main.py file contains code for website crawling using Selenium, this feature was not implemented in the main notebook code due to limitations and cost factors.
+4. **Website Crawling (Unused):** Although the `main.py` file contains code for website crawling using Selenium, this feature was not implemented in the main notebook code due to limitations and cost factors.

-5. Word Cloud Visualization: Generate word clouds to visualize the most frequent keywords extracted from the dataset.
+5. **Word Cloud Visualization:** Generate word clouds to visualize the most frequent keywords extracted from the dataset.

 ## Prerequisites